DSupps/Cryptocurrencies/README.md

 - This plot in 2-D does not show a clear seperation in the four clusters.

 ## Cryptocurrencies Analysis Project Summary:
+Based on this analysis we have discovered that there are 532 tradable currencies divided into four different classification groups.